Read the article and fill in the blanks with the correct words from the word bank.

 The slow travel movement is a growing trend among travellers who want to explore destinations more deeply instead of rushing from place to place.
 Rather than trying to visit ten cities in two weeks, slow travellers choose to spend more time in one or two locations.
-They rent apartments, shop at local markets, and try to live like residents rather than tourists.
+They rent apartments, cook their own meals, shop at local markets, and try to live like residents rather than tourists.
+This approach allows them to discover hidden neighbourhoods, build genuine connections with local people, and develop a real sense of what life is like in a different culture.

 The idea first became popular in the early 2000s, inspired by the slow food movement which started in Italy.
-Supporters argue that slow travel is better for the environment because it reduces the number of flights and car journeys.
-It is also better for local economies, as travellers spend money in local businesses rather than large international hotels.
+Supporters argue that slow travel is better for the environment because it reduces the number of flights and car journeys needed during a trip.
+It is also better for local economies, as travellers spend money in local businesses, family-run restaurants, and independent shops rather than large international hotel chains.

 However, critics point out that not everyone has the time or money to travel slowly.
-People with limited holidays or tight budgets often have no choice but to travel quickly.
+People with limited holidays or tight budgets often have no choice but to travel quickly and see as much as possible in a short period.
 Despite this, many travel bloggers and writers say that even small changes, like staying in a city for a week instead of two days, can transform the experience completely.
+They encourage travellers to slow down even a little, and to value quality of experience over quantity of destinations visited.

 1What do slow travellers typically do differently from regular tourists?